Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an IAM role that has permissions to access the database.
 Attach the role to the EC2 instance.
 - [x] Use AWS Secrets Manager to store the credentials.
 Retrieve the credentials from Secrets Manager as needed.
 - [ ] Store the credentials in an encrypted text file in an Amazon S3 bucket.
-Configure the EC2 instance’s user data to download the credentials from Amazon S3 as the instance boots.
+Configure the EC2 instance's user data to download the credentials from Amazon S3 as the instance boots.
 - [ ] Store the user name and password credentials directly in the source code.
 No further action is needed because the source code is stored in a private repository.

 **[⬆ Back to Top](#table-of-contents)**